-I’ve already received the eviction notice from the Landlord and Tenant Board (LTB).
+I’ve received a hearing notice from the Landlord and Tenant Board (LTB), or an eviction notice from my landloard.
 My landlord is out to get me and there is nothing I can do that will change his/her mind.

-Despite being served with papers to appear before the Landlord and Tenant Board (LTB), and depending on the reason for eviction, by contacting our project, you may still have an opportunity to sit down with your landlord prior to the date of hearing to resolve the initial and/or ongoing issue that contributed to the conflict.
+Despite being served with papers to appear before the Landlord and Tenant Board (LTB), the York Region Housing Mediation Services® may still give you an opportunity to sit down with your landlord prior to the date of hearing to resolve the issues that are causing the conflict, depending on what those issues are.
 If a resolution is accomplished, then your landlord may be willing to discard the application.

-As the tenant who may have just received notice of the landlord’s intention to evict, the very fact that you are willing to participate with good faith will show your landlord your commitment in working towards a permanent, long term solution.
+As the tenant who may have just received the landlord’s eviction notice, the very fact that you are willing to participate with good faith will show your landlord your commitment in working towards a permanent, long term solution.

-In the course of mediation, if it is discovered that the conflict occurred due to individual contributing factors such as, inability to control one’s anger in a conflict, our specifically trained volunteer mediators may be available to assist one or both parties through personalized free coaching sessions.
+Through mediation, if it is discovered that the conflict occurred due to individual contributing factors (such as, an inability to control one’s anger in a conflict), our specifically trained volunteer mediators may be available to assist one or both parties through personalized free Conflict Coaching sessions.